 Try telling your students to hold a bubble in their mouth.
 If there is a bubble (or their cheeks are inflated), they’re less likely to speak out.
 This is a great strategy while walking in the hall or coming back from recess in order to keep from interrupting other classes in session.
 This can work at the beginning of class periods or lessons if you have short instructions to share.
 You don’t want them to keep a bubble in their mouth for too long.
 It can get silly when kids may start to “hold their breath”!

 When students start blurting, one of the easiest ways to curve behavior is to move closer to the student.
 Simply walking by or placing your hand on their desk can remind them that they don’t need to shout out answers or talk out of turn.
 Having the teacher hover nearby isn’t usually preferred.
 Students will often stop the habit when you start moving closer.
-You can also use this strategy to encourage students to stay on task and practice self-control, a characteristic we focus on in the The Encouraging Classroom.
+You can also use this strategy to encourage students to stay on task and practice self-control, a characteristic we focus on in our social emotional learning lessons.

 Write it down.